Round up encumbrance value in the encumbrance bar

 Anyway, how about a rounded up X/Y with a hover menu on X showing more accurate encumbrance?

-#5 Updated by Paul McElroy about 3 years ago
+#5 Updated by Paul McElroy over 3 years ago

 Another possibility is to only show the decimal places if the encumbrance is close enough to the max encumbrance to be necessary, say - within 1 or 2 points.